zliangocean/zliangocean.github.io/_pages/about.md

   - /about.html
 ---

-I am a chemical oceanographer by training.
-I combined both lab and model work to understand and  predict changes in the ocean system, especially for the nutrient biogeochemistry.
-I collected and analyzed inorganic and organic nutrients (dissolved organic nitrogen/phosphorus) in seawater samples from the global ocean, compiled dissolved organic phosphorus concentrations into a global database and made inverse physical-biogeochemical models to assimilate these observations.I also like play with ocean data from different sources (e.g. MODIS, BGC-ARGO floats).
+I am a PhD candidate in chemical oceanography at Florida State University.
+Throughout my doctoral research, I've integrated lab work with advanced modeling to investigate nitrogen and phosphorus cycling within ocean environments.
+In the lab, I undertake a versatile role — from conducting sample analysis to managing, compiling, and interpreting data.
+Complementing this lab work, I've constructed data-driven inverse models that effectively assimilate these data, resulting in robust outputs aligned with real-world observations!

 Research Interests
 ======
-1. Nutrient cycling in the global ocean
+1. Nutrient cycling in the ocean
 1. Dissolved organic nitrogen (DON) and dissolved organic phosphorus (DOP)
 1. Global biogeochemical inverse modeling
 1. Ocean data science